Partnerships

 Minerals, metals and advanced materials are key enablers of the green and digital transition.
 Raw materials are critical to preserving the global competitiveness of the EU’s most strategic economic sectors.
 They are fundamental for the EU to develop its strategic autonomy and to re-industrialise key European ecosystems.

 Today, only a fraction of the most relevant raw materials is produced in Europe.
 This can be changed through a circular economy approach, through innovation in recycling, substitution, processing, mining, and exploration.
-It is the objective of EIT RawMaterials to secure a sustainable raw materials supply by driving innovation, education, and entrepreneurship across European industrial ecosystems.
+It is the objective of EIT RawMaterials to secure a sustainable raw materials supply by driving innovation, education and entrepreneurship across European industrial ecosystems.

 The general objective of this innovation community is to enable sustainable competitiveness of the European minerals, metals and materials sector along the entire value chain by driving innovation, education and entrepreneurship.
 This is mirrored in the fact that the members and partners involved are active along the entire value chain so from exploration, mining and mineral processing to substitution, recycling and circular economy.

-The approach of this innovation community is to integrate knowledge from industry, higher education and research (knowledge triangle) by engaging stakeholders from the entire raw materials value chain.
+The approach of this innovation community is to integrate knowledge from industry, higher education and research (knowledge triangle) by engaging stakeholders from the entire value chain.
 Similar to other innovation communities there are 5 main programmes: innovation, education, business creation, regional innovation schemes and cross sectoral innovation.

-There are several types of innovation projects.
+There are several types of calls for projects:

 Find out about the latest opportunities offered by EIT RawMaterials, from funding for start-ups and projects, to exciting education programmes, that will all contribute to Europe reaching climate neutrality by 2050.